platonics-delft/franka_impedance_controller/franka_human_control/README.md

-# Franka Human Friendly Controllers
+# Franka Controllers used for the European Robotic Forum Franka Emika Hackathon 2022.
+This is the control of the general pipeline that won the challenge.

 To install:
 - Create a workspace containing a src directory.
 - Inside the src directory, clone the franka_ros repository by frankaemika.